EliasJorgensen/dcorefresh/README.md

 # dcorefresh
 >Node based CLI tool for refreshing docker-compose services

 dcorefresh lets you update one or more docker-compose services through a simple CLI interface, so that you no longer will have to type a bunch of long service names.
+If more than one service is selected, then the services will be refreshed in parallel.

 ***Refresh***: *The act of running stop, build and up on a docker-compose service.
 Yes, i made it up.*